Main Site

 Border Collie

-Extraordinarily intelligent and athletic.
-Border Collies need a job to do, without sufficient mental and physical stimulation, they will find their own entertainment (rarely to your satisfaction).
-Best suited to experienced owners with active lifestyles.
+Extraordinarily intelligent and athletic, but genuinely demanding.
+Border Collies need a job to do.
+Without sufficient mental and physical stimulation every single day, they will find their own entertainment, and it will rarely be to your satisfaction.
+Their herding instinct can also cause them to chase and nip small children.
+Best suited to experienced owners with very active lifestyles and ideally access to open countryside.

 French Bulldog